PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/photogrammetry/methodology/site_photogrammetry.rst

 -------------

 16. Upload the photos to the server as soon as possible for processing to begin.
-	Use the Project folder/Photogrammerty/Dated_photo_folders/ and create a folder with the title of the job e.g Dated_Photo_Folders/Features/220518/Room3 postex 220518
+	Use the Project folder/Photogrammerty/Dated_photo_folders/ and create a folder with the title of the job e.g Dated_Photo_Folders/Features/230901/Cremation_399_230901

 	|Photogrammetry_file_upload|